Query Details View

 How do you use the Query Details View?

-At the top of the Query Details View, you will see a list of URLs that have ranked for the query in the past seven days:
+At the bottom of the Query Details View, you will see a list of URLs that have ranked for the query in the past seven days:

 This can identify potential instances of keyword cannibalization, where multiple pages rank for the same keyword.
 This could allow you to redirect/remove other pages and focus on the main URL for that query.